tutek1/DTLabs/08_UI/lab08.md

 ```

 > aside positive
 > There are many ways we can save and load the game.
-If your game needs to save extra info, like nodes in a scene with their properties you can use [this tutorial](https://docs.godotengine.org/en/stable/tutorials/io/saving_games.html) from the documentation of Godot.
+If your game needs to save extra info, like nodes in a scene with their properties, you can use [this tutorial](https://docs.godotengine.org/en/stable/tutorials/io/saving_games.html) from the documentation of Godot.

 ### Exit Game Button
 The last button to make functional is the **exit game button**.
 This will also be very straightforward: